status-im/nimbus-eth1/premix/readme.md

 ```

 You need to run it until it fully syncs past the problematic block you want to
-debug (note that it will first do a fast sync of all blocks before going back
+debug (you might need to do it on an empty db, because some geth versions will
+keep on doing a fast sync if that's what was done before).
+After that, you can
-to do the full sync).
-After that, you can stop it by pressing `CTRL-C` and
+stop it by pressing `CTRL-C` and rerun it with the additional flag `--maxpeers
-rerun it with the additional flag `--maxpeers 0` if you want it to stop syncing
+0` if you want it to stop syncing
 - or just let it run as is if you want to keep syncing.

 The next requirement is building Nimbus and Premix: